uber/tchannel/docs/error-backoff.md

 # Error Backoff

-Error backoff is a mechanism that throttles outgoing TChannel traffic in order to improve the health of the Hyperbahn cluster and its hosted services.
+Error backoff is a mechanism that throttles outgoing TChannel traffic in order to improve the availability of the Hyperbahn cluster and its hosted services.

 ## Goals